lf-edge/eve/docs/UPSTREAMING.md

 ### devices-trees

 [devices-trees](pkg/devices-trees/) adds specific device tree source files and compiles them.
 This is unlikely to be upstreamed anywhere, but may be extractable.
-This is likely to be a primary place for extensibility.
+This is likely to be a primary place for extensibility for ARM.

 ### fw